 Runway Incursion Prevention

 This movie will give you a better impression and understanding of runway/ taxiway layout, number of frequency changes, markings and red stopbar installations at Zurich Airport.
 The movie targets commercial and recreational pilots operating at Zurich Airport.
 It shows taxi procedures and runway crossing procedures, it furthermore explains hotspots and special procedures at Zurich Airport.
 Thanks to all partners that made the release of this movies possible.

-Red stop bars are placed before every runway crossing point to prevent runway incursions.
-Crossing a runway is normally forbidden.
-Pilots, vehicle drivers and pedestrians may not pass beyond stop bars.
+Red stop bars are placed in front of every runway crossing point to prevent possible runway incursions.

 A protected area is a clearly defined zone that protects runways against improper use.
 The standard details for protected area dimensions are as follows: widthways, up to 90m from the runway axis on both sides of the runways (except for runway 10/28, where the figure is 75m), and lengthways 150m from the end of the runway for all runways.